colugo/cautious-turtle/Continuous Delivery.md

-## Continuous Delivery
+## Capability 3: Continuous Delivery
+Testing ensures that:

 ```
 "Releasing software is too often an art;
 it should be an engineering discipline."

-"There should be be two tasks for a human being to perform to
+"There should be be two tasks for a human
-deploy software into a development, test,
+being to perform to deploy software into
-or production environment:
+a development, test, or production environment:
 to pick the version and environment
 and to push the 'deploy' button"